 8. Volumetrics diet

-The volumetrics diet is a weight loss plan that intends to help people feel full on fewer calories.
-The diet encourages eating nutrient-dense foods that are lower in calories like fruit, vegetables, and soup, to feel full.
+The volumetrics diet is a weight loss plan that aims to help people feel full on fewer calories.
+The diet encourages people to eat nutrient-dense foods that are lower in calories like fruit, vegetables, and soup.
 Meanwhile, calorie-dense foods such as biscuits, cookies, and nuts are limited.

-Research shows that for people carrying excess weight, meals with lower calorie density led to feeling fuller, less hungry, and having fewer cravings.
+Research shows that for people carrying excess weight, meals with lower calorie density led to feeling fuller and less hungry and fewer cravings.

 9. Nordic diet

-The Nordic diet was created by a group of experts in Copenhagen for the purpose of improving public health, and limiting environmental impact.
+The Nordic diet was created by a group of experts in Copenhagen to improve public health and limit the environmental impact of food production.
 Studies have shown that it can aid weight loss without restricting calories and combat high blood pressure, cholesterol, and inflammation.

 If you fancy giving it a go, why not try this Nordic meal plan for the week?
 You’ll find everything from blueberry almond smoothies to roasted pepper pizza and lemon chicken pasta.